leblancd/kube-v6/README.md

    Kube Minion 1   fd00::102
 ```

-## (For convenience) Configure /etc/hosts on each node with the new addresses
+## Configure /etc/hosts on each node with the new addresses (for convenience)
 Here's an example /etc/hosts file:
 ```
 127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4